-Appendix F
+Appendix F Grievance Form

-Grievance Form (See Article 16, Grievance and Arbitration)
+(See Article 16, Grievance and Arbitration)

-Grievant's Name: Department

-Date grievance is filed (submitted)

-Date when event you are grieving took place Da Date when you learned about the event that you are grieving Na me of the WSU administrator whose ions (or inaction) you are grieving, if known 1.
+Grievant's Name: Department Date grievance is filed (submitted) Date when event you are grieving took place Date when you learned about the event that you are grieving Name of the WSU administrator whose actions (or inaction) you are grieving, if known 1.
 What is the nature of your grievance?
 (Attach additional pages if needed.)
 2. What specific section or sections of the collective bargaining agreement, the bylaws, or another Agreement between the University and AAUP-WSU do you believe were violated?

 3. What remedy do you seek?
 (Attach additional pages if needed.)

-4 Have you discussed this grievance with an AAUP-WSU grievance officer?
+4. Have you discussed this grievance with an AAUP-WSU grievance officer?

-ч.

 If yes, to whom did you speak and when?
 5. Have you presented an informal complaint about this dispute to a WSU administrator?
 If yes, to whom did you speak and when?

-S12 nature: Date:
+C: gnature: Date: 318 gnature: Date: Yo ou must send a copy of this completed form to:

-You must send a copy of this completed form to:
+- You must send a copy of this completed form to:

-- 1. The Associate Provost for Faculty and Staff Affairs [Name and Office Number inserted] - 2.
-The AAUP-WSU Grievance and Contract Administration Officer, [Name, Department and Office Number inserted]
+1. The Associate Provost for Faculty and Staff Affairs [Name and Office Number inserted] - 2.
+The AAUP-WSU Grievance Officer, [Name, Department and Office Number inserted]